cjuhlin/devcor-notes/docs/Software Development and Design/Event-driven.md

 ## Event Mediator

-Breaks down a event to multiple events to send to diffrente queues
+Breaks down an event to multiple events to send to different queues